Mass-Producing Failures of Multimodal Systems with Language Models: Automatically Finding Failures of CLIP

 Some of these systematic failures that \ours{} recovers are similar to those found in \refsec{experimental-results}, but the descriptions tend to be different; for example, \ours{} identifies ``attribute differences'' with and without steering, but outputs the description \emph{The model may not differentiate between important attributes of objects, such as ``The pedestrian is crossing the street'' and ``The cyclist is crossing the street.''} when steered towards self-driving.

 \paragraph{Steering towards individual failures.} We next steer towards individual failures that are related to self-driving, by editing the generation stage of our pipeline with the method described in \refsec{evaluation}.
 Using the systematic failures from \refsec{experimental-results} and the modified generation stage, we find that the generated instances are often failures and related to self-driving; 74.6\% of the instances are successful (i.e.~have high CLIP similarity), while 95.0\% of pairs are relevant.
-We empirically find that the examples we generate are consistently related to self-driving; for example, using the systematic failure ``action state differences'', \ours{} generates examples such as \emph{``Autonomous vehicle approaching a stop sign'' and ``Autonomous vehicle ignoring a stop sign''}.
+Though relevance is computed with the GPT-3.5 classifier automatically, we empirically find the examples we generate are consistently related to self-driving; for example, using the systematic failure ``action state differences'', \ours{} generates examples such as \emph{``Autonomous vehicle approaching a stop sign'' and ``Autonomous vehicle ignoring a stop sign''}.

 Steering generation also allows \ours{} to generate failures that are not in the distribution of the original corpus.
 We show this by steering towards failures relevant to “Pokemon Go”, which was released after both of the corpora we test.
 We manage to obtain an average success rate of 66.9\% and relevance rate of 82.5\%, and find examples like \emph{``Team Mystic dominating a Pokémon Go gym'', ``Team Mystic not dominating a Pokémon Go gym''}.